krishamaze/fe-be-alignment-analysis/docs/INTEGRATION_CONTRACT.md

 ## Notes
 - Write operations (`POST`, `PUT`, `PATCH`, `DELETE`) are restricted to users with the `system_admin` role per `IsSystemAdminOrReadOnly`.
 - TODO: document pagination query parameters when backend stabilizes.
-- Contact and schedule-call forms require a valid reCAPTCHA token and are throttled at 5 requests/hour per IP.
+- Contact, schedule-call, and booking forms require a valid reCAPTCHA token and are throttled at 5 requests/hour per IP.